norse-blue/norse-dev-code/README.md

 ## Contributing

 Contributions to this project are accepted and encouraged.
-Please read the CONTRIBUTING.md file for details on contributions.
+Please read the [CONTRIBUTING][contributing] file for details on contributions.

 ## License

 The content of this project itself is licensed under the [Attribution-ShareAlike 4.0 International \(CC BY-SA 4.0\)](https://creativecommons.org/licenses/by-sa/4.0/) license, and the underlying source code used to format and display that content is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
-Please refer to the [LICENSE](license.md) file for more information.
+Please refer to the [LICENSE][license] file for more information.

-[chapter-virtues]: content/virtues.md
 [chapter-courage]: content/virtues/courage.md
 [chapter-discipline]: content/virtues/discipline.md
 [chapter-fidelity]: content/virtues/fidelity.md